 Causes of Depression

-There are many causes of depression, including environmental, genetic predisposition, and other things, but the uniqueness of each individual and their circumstances make it almost impossible to isolate the root cause of the illness in general.
-Nonetheless, we do know that in approximately 80% of cases, the initial trigger is a stress-related factor.
+There are many causes of depression, including environmental, genetic predisposition, and other things.
+Still, each individual’s uniqueness and circumstances make it almost impossible to isolate the root cause of the illness in general.
+Nonetheless, we know that in approximately 80% of cases, the initial trigger is a stress-related factor.

 Many people suffer a series of losses, such as the loss of a job, followed by the death of a loved one, and even the end of a relationship.
 It is completely understandable that when a difficult chain of events such as these occurs, depression would set in.